Koreans in Indonesia: Distribution

 In 2005 there were about 30,000 South Koreans living in Indonesia, with most of them being in the Jakarta area.
 Of the rest, 1,200 lived in Surabaya, 600 lived in Bandung, 150 lived in Bali, and 550 lived elsewhere.

 The main Korean areas in Jakarta proper are Cibubur in East Jakarta and Kelapa Gading and Sunter in North Jakarta.
 There are also Korean populations in Bogor, Cikarang in Bekasi Regency, and Tangerang.
-Most of the Bekasi Koreans work for the electronics industry.
-In Tangerang most Koreans work for manufacturing companies, in particular those involved in the making of shoes, and many Korean-owned businesses are in Lippo Village (Lippo Karawaci).
+Most of the Bekasi Koreans work in the electronics industry.
+In Tangerang most Koreans work for manufacturing companies, In particular those involved in the making of shoes, and many Korean-owned businesses are in Lippo Village (Lippo Karawaci).
 80% of the commercial buildings in Lippo Village are occupied by ethnic Koreans.

 Farther away from Jakarta, Korean nationals are also served by two other weekend schools, the Surabaya Hangul School (founded 1 January 1989, enrolling 42 students at the kindergarten and elementary levels), and the Bandung Hangul School (founded 1 March 1992, enrolling 66 students at the kindergarten through middle school levels).
 Semarang is another area mentioned as having a large number of Koreans, though they lack any Korean-language educational facilities there.
 Bali, a popular destination for Korean tourists, has also begun to attracting some scattered Korean workers.

 Religion

-The directory of the Korean Association in Indonesia listed 14 Korean churches (of various denominations including Presbyterianism) and one Buddhist temple of the Jogye Order in the Jabodetabek area.
+The directory of the Korean Association in Indonesia listed 14 Korean churches (of various denominations, including Presbyterianism) and one Buddhist temple of the Jogye Order in the Jabodetabek area.
 Muslims form a smaller minority of the Korean community.
 The Indonesian branch of the Korean Muslim Federation opened in 1982; they sponsored 22 Muslims from South Korea to come to Indonesia as students in 1983 and 1984 to study in local universities and better understand Islam.
 According to their figures, as of 2005, there were only 50 Korean Muslims in Indonesia, including those who had converted while living there.